danieltjw/aifutures/README.md

     - bias, prejudice, scapegoating, moral panic
     - emotional capriciousness
     - corruption
+- Not vulnerable to:
-        - not vulnerable the influence of money and power
+    - influence of money and power
+    - deception
 - Highly entertaining
     - deep understanding of human motivations